2nd Amendment to the United States Constitution

 America is deeply divided on the issue of gun control.

-They want a stricter vetting system so that those deemed to have criminal records or mental health problems are refused the right.
+They want a stricter vetting system so that those deemed to have criminal records or mental health problems are denied the right.

 The Brady Bill of 1993 was a significant victory for them, as it introduced background checks on purchasers of handguns.